nuejs/nue/packages/nuejs.org/docs/content-tags.md

  | Jessica Lee     | jessica.lee@demo.ai      | Project Manager    |
 ```

-There is also a specialized `[table]` tag for defining tables with less pipes and dashes:
+There is also a specialized `[table]` tag for defining tables with fewer pipes and dashes:

 ```md
 [table]